-It features a 1.39-inch AMOLED touchscreen display with a 400 x 400 resolution and 287 ppi so it's be up there with the best that Android Wear screens has had to offer us so far in terms of quality and size.
+It features a 1.39-inch AMOLED touchscreen display with a 400 x 400 resolution and 287 ppi, so it's be up there with the best that Android Wear screens has had to offer us so far in terms of quality and size.

 When you don't want to get your hands all over that touchscreen, the RunIQ has three physical buttons as an alternative way to get a workout started or control music playback features.
-The top one launches the Run IQ app and will let you start and pause an activity.
+The top one launches the Run IQ app and lets you start and pause an activity.
 The middle one is the home button and the one below that controls music and reseting laps during a workout.

 The good news for swimmers is that it's water resistance up to 5 ATM, so you can take it for a dip in the pool as well.